01 March 2019: the flight to Havana

 About a half hour later, I boarded the a small Jet Blue plane bound for Havana.
 Only a few caucasians were aboard, and I kept my head down and navigated my bags and yoga mat through the narrow isle.
 I put the mat and carryon backpack with my scuba fins strapped outside in the overhead bin, pushing hard to force the bag in, and squeezed myself into the window seat.
 I

 An elderly Cuban man in a botero plopped down next to me, and spoke that old-school greeting that’s blissfully uninvasive: “Buenas Tardes.”
 I nodded and replied in kind.
 A stewardess delivered the safety briefing in Spanish and then in English, and we took off.
 Both the elderly man and I adjusted the overhead air conditioners away from our heads, and both of us used our hands to ensure we weren’t sending it to each other’s space.
-I liked that guy, and felt a bit of relaxation despite the smaller and more cramped airplane.
+I liked that guy.
+He opened a Spanish news magazine, and I thought it would be nice to start carrying a Spanish book around, just to help me change gears and think less in English and more in Spanish.

-The plane jostled when it hit the runway, and the diminutive roar of its engines wound down.
+The plane jostled when it hit the pavement, and the diminutive roar of its engines wound down.
 I smiled a smile that had been 30 years in the making.
-But, my body throbbed and mind was still aggitated from the discomfort and my mild claustrophobia that cooks me like a slow cooker wears down food with relatively low temperatures all day long.
-I felt as if I were trapped in a coffin.
+But, my body throbbed and mind was still agitated from the discomfort and my mild claustrophobia that cooks me like a slow cooker wears down food with relatively low temperatures all day long.
 I grabbed my things and hurried out the door and walked down the steps to the outdoor tarmac.

 “Fuck,” I said softly.
 I stretched my tight shoulders, and moved my head back and forth as much as possible with my tight neck muscles.
 I sighed, and followed the official’s finger to customs, wondering how I had forgotten my mat.